- •

 Palermo to Civitavecchia ferry schedule

-The ferry schedule for Palermo to Civitavecchia varies according to the company and season.
+The ferry schedule from Palermo to Civitavecchia varies according to the company and season.
 An overview of key details for planning your trip:

 Can I take a ferry from Palermo to Civitavecchia?